 We pursue self-improvement (of any kind) not to become good or worthy, but because we already are good and worthy — and as such, we deserve better for our future than we’ve had in the past.

-Here’s what some men in our community have said even when they haven’t experienced a shift in their sexual attractions:
+Here’s what some men in our community have said even when they haven’t experienced a shift in their sexuality:

 “Even though my sexual attractions haven’t really diminished, I have more self-esteem and self-assurance.
 I feel better about myself in general and I’ve been able to step into many tasks powerfully, where I was afraid to do that before.
 I’m a leader and a mentor in my community.” — Justin, Israel